GPCRmd/gpcrmd-docs/source/workbench.rst

       | \|AB| < Rvdw(A) + Rvdw(B) + 0.5
       | Where A and B are any non-hydrogen atoms.
       | Based on GetContacts_.
-    * **Water bridges:** Two different residues forming an Hydrogen bond with the same water molecule.
+    * **Water bridges:** Two different residues forming a Hydrogen bond with the same water molecule.
 Based on GetContacts_.
-    * **Extended water bridges:** Two different residues forming an Hydrogen bond with two different water moleucules which also form an hydrogen bond between them.
+    * **Extended water bridges:** Two different residues forming a Hydrogen bond with two different water molecules which also form a hydrogen bond between them.
 Based on GetContacts_.
     * | **Hydrophobic:**
       | \|AB| < Rvdw(A) + Rvdw(B) + 0.5
       | Where: